ekidd/require-ui-views/README.md

         /tools
             /node      /* Optional standalone executables for node+bower+grunt to be bundled with project */ /web           /* The built website output runnable in the browser */

+## Versioning

+Update the version number in following files for versioning of the codebase:

+1. `package.json`
+2. `bower.json`
+3. `src/templates/partials/_footer.html`